locaall/bmi-calc/README.md

 # BMI-Calc
 So, I made this BMI Calculator in one day for fun (btw I'm a beginner in Tkinter).
 If you could comment it, it'd mean so much to me! &lt;3

+## Main page

+- This was made only by using Python library called *Tkinter!*